Atomistic order parameters

 Running the analysis

-We save the input YAML file, for example, as analyze.yaml.
+We save the configuration YAML file, for example, as analyze.yaml.
 Then, we run gorder as follows:

 $ gorder analyze.yaml